 3. send a message titled “Is this a goodbye?” and give your contacts a chance to change their mind

-I noticed one more thing when helping our customers with their reengagement campaign.
+I noticed one more thing when helping our customers with their reengagement campaigns.
 Inactive contacts usually need some kind of an incentive that will help them decide to stay.
 A discount, a freebie, a gift basket.
 Something that shows that you appreciate them as your customers and are willing to fight for them, so if they still decide not to engage you can pat yourself on the back and say “I tried my best”.

 6. Prune your email list